lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Acknowledgements {#acknowledgements .unnumbered}
 ----------------

-The authors would like to thank Dr Claire M. Mulvey for helpful comments on early versions of this manuscript.
-The authors would also like to thank Dr. Stuart Rankin from the High Performance Computing Service for his support.
+The authors would like to thank Dr. Stuart Rankin from the High Performance Computing Service for his support.
 Part of this work was performed using the Darwin Supercomputer of the University of Cambridge High Performance Computing Service, provided by Dell Inc. using Strategic Research Infrastructure Funding from the Higher Education Funding Council for England and funding from the Science and Technology Facilities Council.

 [^1]: <https://github.com/lmsimp/bioc-pRoloc-hyperLOPIT-workflow/blob/master/Figures/pRolocVis_pca.gif>